Christmas Side Dishes Make a Festive Feast

 These Christmas side dishes make it easier to win at oven Tetris on the big day.
 They're all a snap to prepare, and bring merry shades of red, gold, and green to the table.

 These mushrooms are everything you hope they’ll be: crisp at the edges, fragrant with thyme and garlic, and buttery all over.
 This recipe is easily doubled — but don’t plan on leftovers.

 This sweet and sour German-inspired, healthy Christmas side dish cooks quickly on the stovetop and boasts an apple trifecta: cubed Gala, sweet cider, and cider vinegar.
 And the bright red tangle of spiced cabbage on the plate only adds to the holiday cheer.

 Swiss chard, the more delicate, not-so-bitter sister of kale, has been known to grow through winter snow.
 It shines in this easy Italian Christmas contorni (side dish) recipe that naturally boasts shades of red and green, with notes of sweetness from golden raisins, and crunch from toasted pine nuts.

 Poppin’ in the oven: Savory Christmas breads

 So often, savory baked goods are treated as an afterthought, but sometimes they’re the star that tops a festive meal.
-These three recipes — sweet potato biscuits, white cheddar popovers, and pretzel rolls — will bring tidings of comfort and joy to any Christmas plate.
+These six recipes will bring tidings of comfort and joy to any Christmas plate.

 Popovers (also called Yorkshire Pudding) are a traditional side dish for prime rib, but they’re a delicious addition to any festive meal.
 And while they look impressive, if you can stir pancake batter then you already have the skills to succeed.
 Two tips: First, having a popover pan is great, but these also work in a muffin tin or small ramekins.
 Secondly, these are best eaten right after they’ve popped out of the oven, so time them accordingly.